Kerning: Metal typesetting

 The source of the word kern is from the French word carne, meaning "projecting angle, quill of a pen".
 The French term originated from the Latin cardo, cardinis, meaning "hinge".
-In the days when all type was cast metal, the parts of a typecasting sort that needed to overlap adjacent letters simply hung off the sort slug's edge.
+In the days when all type was cast metal, the parts of a typecasting sort that needed to overlap adjacent letters hung off the sort slug's edge.
 Those overhanging metal pieces were called kerns.
 At that time, the word kerning only referred to manufacturing the sorts with kerns, while adjusting space between letters during compositing was called inter-spacing or letter spacing.

 Because this method was not well-suited to some pairs of letters, ligatures were supplied for those glyph combinations, such as the French L’, or the combinations ff, fi, fl, ffi, ffl, and others.

 Digital typography

-In metal typesetting, kerning was labour-intensive and expensive because the matrices had to be physically modified.
-It was therefore only employed on letter combinations which needed it the most, such as VA or AV.
+In metal typesetting, kerning was labor-intensive and expensive because the matrices had to be physically modified.
+It was therefore only employed on letter combinations that needed it the most, such as VA or AV.
 With the arrival of digital fonts, it became much easier to kern many glyph combinations.